raya4213/VerilogCodeECC/readme.md

-This Repo contains the code of to my final year Undergrad project:
+This Repo contains the code of my final year Undergrad project:

 Its a Verilog Code that implemets